Docker Images with Multi-Stage Builds

 What Is a Multi-Stage Build?

-layers in one Dockerfile.
+A multi-stage build uses multiple FROM layers in one Dockerfile.
 Each stage does a specific job — like compiling code or installing dependencies — and only the necessary artifacts are passed into the final image.

 Goal: Keep your production image small, clean, and dependency-free.